-Keeping your business finances in order is important for any business owner, and accounting software is a key tool to help you.
+Keeping your business finances in order is important for any business owner.
+And accounting platform is a key tool to help you.
 But choosing the right accounting software can be difficult.
-In this article, we will try to point out some important differences as well as the common characteristics between Zoho books & Xero to figure out which service is a better fit for your business, as well as which features you need.
-When we compare two key softwares Zoho and Xero, we can say that both options will give us the basic accounting features, but each offers unique capabilities and different price points as well.
+In this article, we will try to point out some important differences as well as the common characteristics between Zoho books & Xero.
+It will help you to figure out which service is a better fit for your business, as well as which features you need.
+When we compare two key softwares Zoho and Xero, we can say that both options will give us the basic accounting features.
+But each offers unique capabilities and different price points as well.

 What do these two platforms have in common?